stuartellis/stuartellis-site-hugo/content/articles/minikube.md

 > You can use Minikube to set up several different Kubernetes clusters on the same host system.

-# Setting up Minikube on macOS
+# Manually Setting up Minikube on macOS

+If possible, use Homebrew to manage the software on macOS

 1. Create a _~/.local/bin/_ directory
 2. Add _~/.local/bin/_ to your PATH